Radio

 Pros - Largest catalog out there

-Cons - Difficult to use outside Apple ecosystem
+Cons - Difficult to use outside iTunes and Apple ecosystem

 Formats: .MP3 & .FLAC

-Pros - Also a very large catalog and physical purchases often come with a digital download.
+Pros - Also a very large catalog, physical purchases often come with a digital download.

-Pros - Very Good Selections and excellent for extremely high quality lossless music
+Pros - Very Good Selection, excellent for extremely high quality lossless music

 Pros - Indie store!

-Now if you're going the physical route we can go over how to get the music from them copied into any of the digital file formats we've mentioned.
+Now if you're going the physical route we can go over how to get the music from your CDs copied into any of the digital file formats we've mentioned.

 What you'll need...